NREL/buildstockbatch/docs/project_defn.rst

        this is a type from the `E2 series`_.
 Usually safe to leave unset.
     *  ``use_spot``: Optional.
 Whether to use `Spot VMs <https://cloud.google.com/spot-vms>`_
        for data simulations, which can reduce costs by up to 91%.
 Default: false
+    *  ``minutes_per_sim``: Optional.
+Maximum time per simulation.
+Default works well for ResStock, but this should be increased for ComStock.
+Default: 3 minutes
 *  ``postprocessing_environment``: Optional.
 Specifies the Cloud Run computing environment for postprocessing.